For an overview of how the hoax began, please see Frequently asked questions: The hoax timeline.

 Despite her evident pride in her ‘academic’ work, in November 2014, Ward unceremoniously removed her Conspirituality blog from the internet.
 There is no obvious reason for this decision, as the blog’s domain name was paid up until November 2015, according to DNS records.

-On 14 November 2014, Ward adopted the online name ‘Jacqui Farmer’ (a play on her boyfriend Jacco De Boer’s name).
-On that date, ‘Jacqui Farmer’ self-published an e-book, Illuminati Party, allegedly an autobiographical work.
+On 14 November 2014—the same day that Sabine McNeill convened the meeting to discuss her exciting new “case”—Ward adopted the online name ‘Jacqui Farmer’ (a play on her boyfriend Jacco De Boer’s name).
+On that date, ‘Jacqui Farmer’ self-published a short e-book, Illuminati Party, allegedly an autobiographical work.
 She used the book to cement her bona fides within the conspiracy community, while keeping her identity hidden.

 In all her online material, Ward/Farmer would disclaim any relationship to any of the parties involved in the hoax, including McNeill and McKenzie.
 This was quite clearly a lie.